Q: What is Amazon SageMaker?

-Currently, Neo supports SageMaker ML.C5, ML.C4, ML.M5, ML.M4, ML.P3, and ML.P2 instances and Amazon DeepLens, Raspberry Pi, and Jetson TX1 and TX2 devices, and Greengrass devices-based Intel® Atom and Intel® Xeon CPUs, ARM Cortex-A CPUs, and Nvidia Maxwell and Pascal GPUs.
+Currently, Neo supports SageMaker ML.C5, ML.C4, ML.M5, ML.M4, ML.P3, and ML.P2 instances and Raspberry Pi, and Jetson TX1 and TX2 devices, and Greengrass devices-based Intel® Atom and Intel® Xeon CPUs, ARM Cortex-A CPUs, and Nvidia Maxwell and Pascal GPUs.

 Q: Do I need to use a specific version of a framework that is supported on the target hardware?

 No. Developers can run models using the Amazon SageMaker Neo container without dependencies on the framework.

 Q: How much does it cost to use Amazon SageMaker Neo?

 You pay for the use of the Amazon SageMaker ML instance that runs inference using Amazon SageMaker Neo.

 Q: In which Amazon Web Services regions is Amazon SageMaker Neo available?

 To see a list of support regions, view the Amazon Web Services region table.